-Warden Kent Clark told The Daily Rash that the initial meeting between Wesley Snipes and Mr. Samsa went without incident.
+Warden Kent Clark says the initial meeting between Wesley Snipes and Mr. Samsa went without incident.

 “The Bug Man is not one for small talk.
 After quickly shaking hands with Mr. Snipes he scurried back to his bunk.
 He tends to keep to himself most of the time.
 As long as Wesley Snipes isn’t looking for conversation from his cell-mate, I don’t foresee any problems in the next three years of his stay with us.”

 Several sources inside the prison claim that although Gregor “Bug Man” Samsa is viewed by many as peculiar and unusual, he’s never harmed anyone or been in trouble.
-Bill Bailey has worked as a guard at McKean prison for twenty-seven years.
-He told The Daily Rash that he’s confident that over time Wesley Snipes will grow accustomed to Bug Man’s “offbeat” behaviors.
+Bill Bailey, who’s worked as a guard at McKean prison for twenty-seven years, said he’s confident that over time Wesley Snipes will grow accustomed to Bug Man’s “offbeat” behaviors.

 “Bug Man has a couple of peculiarities that I’m confident Wesley Snipes will eventually learn to tolerate.
 For example, Bug Man suffers from profuse sweating, chronic diarrhea and he doesn’t like to bathe… which makes for a less than appealing aroma inside a nine-by-twelve foot cell.
 But we do provide plenty of cans of Glade air fresheners and several of Bug Man’s previous cell-mates have found relief with large, pungent bowls of potpourri, scented candles and strong colognes.
 Once he adjusts, there’s no reason Mr. Snipes shouldn’t feel comfortable in his new cell.”